How To Create Unique Sounding Chord Progressions On Guitar

 by Simon Candy

-With that said, we are now going to introduce a third chord to go with the first two guitar chords from parts 1 and 2 of this lesson series.
+With that said, we are now going to introduce a third chord, the D, to go with the E and A chords from the lesson linked above.

-There are two main reasons why I have chosen the D chord to go with your A and E chords:
+There are two reasons why I have chosen the D chord:

-1. A E and D chords all belong to the same key; A Major.
-This opens up many possibilities in terms of applying and creating with these chords on your guitar
+1. The A E and D chords all belong to the same key, A Major.

-2. The D chord fits in with the strategy/method I have got you to apply to the A and E chords previously in regard to droning open strings (more on this shortly)
+2. The D chord fits in with the strategy applied to the A and E chords previously regarding droning open strings

-Once again I will run you through the steps we did with the A and E chords in the first two lessons of this series with the D chord.
+First, I am going to run you through the steps we did with the E chord previously, only with the D chord this time.

 Step 1: D Chord Shapes

-Here are our 3 D chord shapes we will be working with as part of this lesson:
+Here are the three D chord shapes we will be working with:

 Creative Guitar Chord D Triad Shapes